fairlearn/fairlearn/README.md

 The package can be installed via `pip install fairlearn`.
 To verify that it works, download `test_fairlearn_smoke.py` from the repository and run `python -m pytest test_fairlearn_smoke.py`.

 Instead of installing the package, you can clone the repository locally via `git clone git@github.com:Microsoft/fairlearn.git`.
-To verify that the package works, run `pip install -r requirements.txt` for setup and to test `python test_fairlearn.py` in the root of the repository.
+To verify that the package works, run `pip install -r requirements.txt` for setup and to test `python -m pytest -s ./test` in the root of the repository.

 ## Usage